 The fallacy at the bottom of it (the welfare state) is that it is possible to do good with other people’s money. …. if I want to do good with other people’s money I first have to take it away from them…the welfare state philosophy at its very bottom is a philosophy of violence and coercion.

-If this made you think pass it on
+If you like this Pass it on